 We are committed to ensuring that every qualified student, regardless of financial need, can pursue a legal education.
 We have a full service financial aid office located in the Law Building, and we offer a quality education at an affordable price.

 All scholarships (money that does not need to be repaid) for entering students are distributed by the Office of Admissions and Financial Aid.
 Scholarships range from $2000 to $20,000.
 We do have a small number of full scholarships for those students who are invited to apply for the Dean’s Leadership Fellows Program.
 Once awarded, scholarships are guaranteed throughout law school.
 Like all law schools that offer a guaranteed, unconditional scholarship, you must, of course, maintain academic good standing.
 There is no special application process; simply apply for admission to the college and you will be considered for scholarship money.
-Last year 46% of entering law students received scholarships.
+Last year 100% of entering law students received scholarships.